• Skip to main content

 As a super easy and kid approved vegan side dish, these are a go to for me.
 Great for all ages, little guys can mash these right into their mouth, just cook them a little softer.

-1. Put the carrots in a dish and mix in other ingredients.
+1. Arrange the carrots in a single layer in a baking dish and mix in the other ingredients.

-3. While baking, put sauce ingredients into blender to make lemon thyme drizzle.
+3. While baking, put sauce ingredients into blender to make the lemon thyme drizzle.

 4. Serve with drizzle.